Get insider access

 Edge

-Unfortunately, the local dimming feature on the ASUS PG279QM is bad and ineffective at improving dark scene performance.
-It can only illuminate entire columns of light at once.
-Any point of light in a column causes the entire column to light up, resulting in terrible blooming with most content.
+The local dimming feature is bad and ineffective at improving dark scene performance.
+It's edge-lit with 32 dimming zones, so it only illuminates entire columns of light at once, resulting in terrible blooming with most content.
 It's especially noticeable in dark scenes with subtitles.
-In scenes that are dark enough for zones to turn off, it's very effective at reducing black levels, but there's such a huge difference between dark zones and bright zones that it can be very distracting.
+In scenes that are dark enough for zones to turn off, it's very effective at reducing black levels, but there's a noticeable difference between zones that are on and off.

-There are 32 local dimming zones, which is a bit unexpected, as reviewers with pre-production units reported only 16 zones.
-As fast-moving objects transition between zones, it can react quickly, but this can be very distracting in dark scenes as zones flicker on and off.
+As fast-moving objects transition between zones, it reacts quickly, but this is distracting in dark scenes as zones flicker on and off.
 The 'Level 3' Variable Backlight setting offers the best performance overall.
 Zone transitions are a bit slower with the 'Level 2' setting, and there's less flicker overall, but it also raises the black levels in zones that are off.

 8.0